-Line 1p - Contributions to a Scituate Medical Savings Account deemed taxable under the Internal Revenue Code, but tax exempt under RIGL §44-30-25.1(d)(1).
+Line 1p - Contributions to a Scituate Medical Savings Account deemed taxable under the Internal Revenue Code, but tax exempt under R.I.
+Gen. Laws § 44-30-25.1(d)(1).

-Line 1q - Amounts of insurance benefits for dependents and domestic partners included in Federal adjusted gross income pursuant to chapter 12 under title 36 under §44-30-12(c)(6).
+Line 1q - Amounts of insurance benefits for dependents and domestic partners included in Federal adjusted gross income pursuant to chapter 12 under title 36 under R.I.
+Gen. Laws § 44-30-12(c)(6).

 Line 1r - Rhode Island full-year residents only.
-Up to \$10,000 in unreimbursed expenses for travel, lodging and lost wages incurred by an individual as a result of the individual donating one or more of his/her organs to another human being for organ transplantation under RIGL §44-30-12(c)(7).
+Up to \$10,000 in unreimbursed expenses for travel, lodging and lost wages incurred by an individual as a result of the individual donating one or more of insher organs to another human being for organ transplantation under R.I.
+Gen. Laws § 44-30-12(c)(7).
 Modification can only be taken once during the lifetime of the individual and is taken in the year that the human organ transplantation occurs.
+Line 1s - Taxable Social Security income under R.I.
+Gen. Laws § 44-30-12(c)(8).
+For those taxpayers who have reached full retirement age, use the Social Security Modification worksheet on page 16 of the R-1404 Resident booklet to determine the amount of taxable social security income allowed as a decreasing modification.
+Enter your date of birth, and if applicable, your spouse's date of birth, in the space provided on line 1s.